 What is plastic?

-The term plastic covers a variety of different materials derived from petrochemicals or from natural sources.
-The consumption and production of plastics has recently shot up and in fact, more than half of all plastics were manufactured after 2005.
+The term plastic covers a wide range of materials that can be derived from either petroleum sources or plants.
+The consumption and production of plastics have recently surged, with more than half of all plastics being manufactured after 2005.

 million metric tones*